Quantum-Optics-LKB/xp2nlse-ml/README.md

 ## Usage

-The `parameters.py` script controls the data generation, training, and parameter estimation processes:
+The `parameters.py` script is where you store the parameters for the data generation, training, and parameter estimation processes:

 ```bash
 python parameters.py